palvindersander/youtube-transcript-mcp/docs/index.md

 - Fetch transcripts from any YouTube video with captions
 - Merge transcript segments into readable chunks with timestamps
-- Extract video metadata (title, author, description)
+- Extract video metadata (title, author, description) and statistics
+- Include chapter markers in transcripts for better navigation
 - Support for multiple languages
 - MCP integration with Claude Desktop
 - Comprehensive logging and testing tools